rishiTamoghna17/Tamoghna17/README.md

-# TOPIC: Authentication
+# TOPIC: Authorisation

 ## Authentication with JWT
 - Token generation
 - Token verification

-*Note:* Remember that authentication means validating the identity of a user.
-Both token generation and verification together implement authentication.
-Think of this like getting an ID card the first day of your college and then showing that to a guard seated outside your college's campus gate in future.
-By showing them this token you are confirming your identity to them.
-Only a legitimate(valid) student who has taken the admission can own an official ID card.

 ## Assignment
-- For this assignment you have to create a new branch - assignment/auth-1
+- For this assignment you have to create a new branch - **assignment/auth-3**
 - Your user document should look like this
 ```
  	{